spraakbanken/karp-backend-v5/doc/advanced_setup.md

 Now, use the Karp `@route` decorator to add these to the ones known by Karp.
 The `@route` decorator is similar to the one in [Flask](http://flask.pocoo.org/docs/0.12/quickstart/), but will assume that the wanted url is the same as the name of the function.
+By default it also allow cross domain calls to this url.

 Each decorated function will add an url to Karp.

 There are four keyword arguments to the decorator; `url`, `methods`, `crossdomain` and `name`.